NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/A Comparison of Online JavaScript Obfuscators.md

 > [!WARNING] Just entertainment tools?
 > Code on the client side can always can be deobfuscated with enough work.
-Moreover, inside the JavaScript engine, the code is executed more or less in the plain form and it could be dynamically analyzed by the adversary.
-Therefore, obfuscation never offers an absolute protection
+Moreover:
+> - browser DevTools allow the user to observe the deobfuscated code during the execution.
+Using breakpoints it is possible to tamper the code in any case
+> - inside the JavaScript engine, the code has to be machine readable therefore the [[AST (Abstract Syntax Tree)]] will always be available, and the output bytecode, is still tamperable

 [[code obfuscation]] refers to obscuring the intended meaning of source or machine code.
 Therefore, obfuscation can be seen as an approach to increase software security: it deliberately makes code hard to understand and analyze, usually to deter reverse engineering or prevent tampering.